 If a home has hidden mold, then the inspector will be able to sniff it out.
 Mold is caused by excess moisture, which in turn may be due to a leak or drainage problem.
 Since extensive mold infestations are costly to treat, home inspectors always look out for this issue.

 Problems such as drainage issues and improper grading may cause a home inspection to fail.
 Since improper grading typically leads to many issues such as leaky basements, mildew, spongy soil, and others it’s a problem to watch out for, during a home inspection in Toronto.
 In a worst-case scenario, it may even cause the foundation to shift.

 A damaged foundation is definitely a problem that can cause a home inspection to fail and with good reason.
 If it’s serious, it’s an expensive problem to address.
 If the house has doors and windows that stick, sloping floors, or horizontal cracks in the exterior foundation, the foundation may be faulty.

-When buying a Toronto condo, the comparable to a home inspection is getting the status certificate of the building.
-A status certificate will provide an in-depth overview of a condo building’s management policies, financial statements, the general health of the building as well as any particulars for the individual condo unit.
-You can learn more on condo status certificates here.
+If you’re buying a condo in Toronto and want something akin to a home inspection – you should look for the status certificate of the building!
+A condo status certificate will give you an in-depth overview of a condo building’s management policies, financial statements, the general health of the building as well as any particulars for the individual condo unit.

-After your home inspection in Ontario, you should receive a thorough report that outlines all of the issues both pertinent and upcoming, images of important areas, and tips for home maintenance with respect to this specific property.
+After your home inspection in Toronto, you should receive a thorough report that outlines all of the issues both pertinent and upcoming, images of important areas, and tips for home maintenance with respect to this specific property.
 Depending on the outcome of your home inspection, you can discuss with your real estate agent if the value of your offer is still in line with what you’ve learned from the home’s overall health and whether there are any things that can work in your favour for negotiations.
-Looking to buy or sell in Toronto?
-Our home and condo listings can be found here.
-No matter what service you’re looking for, we’ve got you covered.
-Book a Call!